-A Fly Cutter is any single point cutter that is used on a mill.
+A Fly Cutter is any single point cutter that is used on a machine tool.
 The most common fly cutters are used as surfacing tools.
-But, you also see single point form tools referred to as fly cutters on mills, for example a form tool being used to create an involute on a gear tooth.
+But, you also see single point form tools referred to as fly cutters on machine tools, for example a form tool being used to create an involute on a gear tooth.
 While they can be used on several kinds of machine tool, they are most commonly used on milling machines.

-I get asked about Fly Cutters a lot, there is a lot of traffic to CNCCookbook on those keywords, and Fly Cutters are very commonly used by manual machinists.
-While the CNC crowd will more often prefer facemills, even many CNC machinists realize that a very fine surface finish may be better done by fly cutting.
-Remove all but one insert from your facemill, and finish improves.
+I get asked about Fly Cutters and Fly Cutting a lot, there is a lot of traffic to CNCCookbook on those keywords, and Fly Cutters are very commonly used by manual machinists.
+While the CNC crowd will more often prefer face mills, even many CNC machinists realize that a very fine surface finish may be better done by fly cutting.
+Remove all but one insert from your face mill, and finish improves.

-So, for CNC’ers one reason to use a fly cutter is to achieve a fine finish.
-In most cases, the best finish will be one that can be done in a single pass, which implies a large diameter tool and therefore probably not a face mill.
+CNC machinists realize the main reason to use a fly cutter is to achieve a very fine surface finish.
+In most cases, the best finish will be one that can be done in one pass, which implies a large diameter tool and therefore probably not a face mill.
 OTOH, if you are going to finish the surface in some other way, perhaps not even on a milling machine, the fly cutter may be slower than a face mill at material removal rates.

 Here’s one more reason to use a fly cutter–it’s a great tool for surfacing your spoilboards on a CNC Router.
 Typically, you need to take just a little bit off a very large surface area.
 Running a cutter with a larger diameter helps speed that operation considerably.

-Flycutters Can Give Better Finish than Face Mills,
+Fly cutters Can Give Better Finish than Face Mills, But Why?

 Fly Cutter Feeds and Speeds